River Murray floods: FAQs

 The SES website provides a list of current warnings with near real-time information on current warnings, incidents and, when available, sandbag collection locations (should that be required).

-DEW also has an interactive Flood Awareness Map that shows the modelled areas of expected inundation at each of the potential flow rates provided.
+DEW has an interactive Flood Awareness Map that shows the modelled areas of expected inundation at each of the potential flow rates provided.

 For the latest rainfall, river conditions and flood warnings upstream of the SA border visit the Bureau of Meteorology.